 With two active boy scouts, she and her husband both volunteer with the Boy Scouts of America.
 She and her family are active volunteers for Room In the Inn through her local church.
 Her experience outside of school includes service through the Junior League of Nashville, where she received the 2006 Paragon Award for First-Year Active members.
 Her volunteer efforts through Junior League include time fundraising and chairing various committees.
 She also completed the Young Leaders Non-Profit Board Training in Nashville as well as the Fast Track New Business Ventures training program through the Nashville Chamber of Commerce.
 WilliamsonBusiness.net named Dr. Barker one of its 100 Leading Women of 2018.

-In 2017 Dr. Barker and small group of involved parents saw a need in the district for an emergency clothing closet and thus created the N.O.O.K.
-(Needs Of Our Kids).
-The NOOK is a PTO-sponsored clothing closet, created to support school staff by providing new clothing to students in crisis on an on-call basis, ensuring all students enter the classroom ready to learn and achieve their individual potential.
-She serves as Chairman of the NOOK.
+In 2017, Dr. Barker is a co-founder and chairman of a non-profit organization called The N.O.O.K.
+(Needs Of Our Kids), an urgent needs warehouse of essential items for students created to support school staff across Williamson County by providing new clothing and other items to students in crisis on an on-call basis.
+The goal of The NOOK is to ensure all students enter the classroom ready to learn and achieve their individual potential.

 Dr. Barker is a practicing Doctor of Audiology with Vanderbilt Bill Wilkerson Center in Franklin.
 She also enjoys running and spends much of her personal time training for marathons and races.